 - Individuals wanting to become an energy advisor and conduct residential energy evaluations

 - Individuals should have basic knowledge and an understanding of building sciences, construction practices and building materials

 CIET’s NRCan Foundation Exam Prep Course is intended to adequately prepare participants to take NRCan’s Foundation Level Exam.
 You must pay and schedule a time to write the exam directly on NRCan’s website.
 The exam will not be administered during the preparation course.

-The Foundation Level course is the first step in becoming an Energy Advisor.
-This two-day course provides an overview of building science issues and building practices for the residential industry across Canada.
-Candidates will gain valuable knowledge in energy-efficient home-building requirements.
 During this course, students will complete hands-on geometric and arithmetic calculations, unit conversions, and learn how to interpret and understand house plans.
 Students will also grain a greater understanding of typical Canadian architectural house typology, the residential building design process, construction and renovation techniques, and highly efficient design principles, an in-depth understanding of the mechanical systems, including the domestic water-heating system, the space-heating system, the ventilation system, heat pumps and the cooling system.
 You will learn about safety considerations when accessing existing and new home construction and the respective job sites.
 The course will cover building envelope barrier systems, fenestration, mechanical systems, renewable energy systems (passive and active) and will gain an in-depth knowledge of building science principles and the house-as-a-system concept.

 Construction and renovation of low-rise housing

 - Typical Canadian architectural house typology

 - Building design process and construction techniques using appropriate construction terms and definitions

 - Renovation techniques using appropriate construction terms and definitions